Steve Thonn

 Steve Thonn (pronounced TUN) is an American football coach.
-He was previously was a head coach in the Arena Football League (AFL) for the Houston Thunderbears, Grand Rapids Rampage and Cleveland Gladiators.
+He was previously a head coach in the Arena Football League (AFL) for the Houston Thunderbears, Grand Rapids Rampage and Cleveland Gladiators.
 Thonn is also a former AFL player.
 He played WR/DB for the Chicago Bruisers (1988) and the Albany Firebirds (1990–1993).
 He was the offensive coordinator of the Georgia Force from 2004 to 2007 before being hired as the Rampage head coach.

-College years
+College career

 Thonn attended Wheaton College and was a student and a letterman in football, basketball, and baseball.
 In football, he was named as a Division III All-America selection as a senior.

 Playing career

 Chicago Bruisers

 Thonn played with the Chicago Bruisers of the Arena Football League in 1988, after going undrafted.
 Thonn played both wide receiver and defensive back in the ironman league.
 Thonn's play helped the Bruisers reach ArenaBowl II, where they lost to the Detroit Drive.